The Center's FREE health policy seminar series: 2014

 More than 5 million patients are admitted to the intensive care unit (ICU) annually, accounting for 14 percent ($107 billion) of total hospital expenditures.
 As demand for ICU care increases, patients often endure excessive wait times for bed assignment due to capacity shortages, further straining emergency departments.

-In this April 23 seminar, Elisa Long, assistant professor in Decisions, Operations & Technology Management at the Anderson School of Management, examines a way to more efficiently use intensive care unit (ICU) resources.
+In this April 23 seminar, Elisa Long, assistant professor in Decisions, Operations & Technology Management at the UCLA Anderson School of Management, presented a study on efficient use of intensive care unit (ICU) resources.

 March 19: "Promise or Peril?
 How Low-Income Older Californians Are Faring in the Face of Major Health Care Delivery Changes"

 About 400,000 California seniors insured through both Medicare and Medi-Cal are currently being enrolled in a Medi-Cal managed care program called Cal MediConnect -- unless they actively opt out of the program.
 The new program, designed to improve care coordination, increase efficiency, and result in better health outcomes, has also created concern and confusion among seniors eligible for the program.

 presented recent data that show how this physically, socially and financially vulnerable group may be affected by the transition into Cal MediConnect,and how it will affect their ability to live at home.